 Honesty is not only an honorable way of life but it is also sound business practice.
 You do not need lawyers to close a deal, your word is trusted.

 Years ago I had an interesting experience that I feel compelled to share, and I apologize for my "arrogance".
 I had read a letter to the editor about a certain Zionist meeting that was to take place.
 I was surprised that I was not invited and I called my friend Eldad who was in charge.

 He said, "How did you know about this?
 We have not finalized any details yet and have not announced anything!"
 Eldad was convinced that a friend had told me about this and I was pulling some sort of prank.
 He said there is no way that it appeared in the newspaper.
 And then, a few minutes later, he called me back.

 "Moshe, what you are saying is true, I know it now for a fact."

 But how did he know this?
 Did he see the letter himself?
 No, he did not.
 He did not have any new information at all.
 But he said the following; "Moshe, if you say you saw it in the paper, then it is was in the paper, you are incapable of lying."

 I still remember those words.
-When your word is honest and true people treat you differently, people do business with you differently.
-When people say about you "his word is not money in the bank" you will have a much easier time conducting business.
+When your word is honest, people do business with you differently.
+When people say about you "his word is money in the bank" you will have a much easier time conducting business.
 Such a man can be trusted.
 Honesty is good business practice.